Peter F. Cowles

 Rolling Stone, Variety and other music news sources reported the sale of Layne Staley's music catalogue to Primary Wave Music.
 The sale closed at the end of 2021.
 After working on the sale for over a year, our client, Layne's mom, was very pleased with the result; our firm helped her nearly double the initial offers.
 Working with Primary Wave Music - The Home of Legends - will help ensure Layne's legacy for many years to come.

-In addition to the sale of Layne Staley's catalog sale in 2021, in 2022 our firm assisted the estate of Motown co-writer of the Jackson 5 hits: ABC and I Want You Back; Diana Ross and the Supreme's hit Love Child among other Motown greats.
+In addition to the sale of Layne Staley's catalog sale in 2021, in 2022 our firm assisted the estate of Motown co-writer of Rock and Roll Hall of Fame inductees: The Jackson 5 on: ABC and I Want You Back; and, Diana Ross and the Supreme's hit Love Child, among other Motown greats.
 We've worked with numerous other music catalog rights owners to ensure those rights are maximized and protected.

 Music Rights and Music Catalog Sales

 We have over twenty years of attorney experience with music rights.
 Our clients have been satisfied that we found them the best buyer or administrator for their music.
 In the process, we help our clients understand all aspects of their music rights.
 With the right administrator they pull together all income sources under one roof and seek synch deals increasing revenue and composition value.
 Clients include: writers, performers, composers, and producers.
 We've been pleased to represent musicians, songwriters and producers from a variety of genre’s including: surf rock, grunge, Motown and more.
 Notably we have represented the estates of Layne Staley and Mike Starr, both of Alice in Chains, Don Wilson of The Ventures, and, Deke Richards of Motown's the Clan and the Corporation.
+Deke Richard wrote for The Jackson 5, Diana Ross, Bobby Darin, Martha Reeves and the Vandellas.
 Feel free to call with your questions.